Last updated on 17 February 2026

 Retail occupier market

-• The Q4 2024 RICS UK Commercial Property Survey shows a net balance of -12% for retail occupier demand, down from -4% in Q3, although still well up on negative balances of well below -20% seen for much of the period since 2020.
+• The Q4 2025 RICS UK Commercial Property Survey reports a net balance of -21% for retail occupier demand, unchanged from Q3, but a sharp deterioration from -13% in Q2 and the weakest reading since 2022.

-• Average rental values in the retail warehouse subsector have continued to accelerate, reaching 2.4% in the 12 months to January 2025, up from a recent low of 0.6% per annum in June 2023, and highest rate of growth since 2007.
-On a quarterly basis, growth stands at 1.0% (three months to January 2025), the annual equivalent of 3.9% (MSCI Monthly Index).
+• Average rental value growth in the retail warehouse subsector was 3.1% in the 12 months to December 2025, up from a recent low of 0.6% per annum in June 2023.
+On a quarterly basis, growth stands at 0.9% (three months to December 2025), the annual equivalent of 3.4% (MSCI Monthly Index).

 Office occupier market